Training Cycles

 Efficiency

-Combines accuracy and speed into a single improvement multiplier vs. Cycle 1.
+Combines accuracy and speed into a single multiplier vs. cycle 1.
+Efficiency gains remain above 10% per cycle through cycle 9, then level off.

 Learn more about interpreting these metrics in Performance Analytics.